Kinniku Banzuke: 2011–2023: Taiiku Kai, Kyokugen and reboots

 During Kinniku Banzukes original run a series of three crossover specials between Kinniku Banzuke and Johnny & Associates called Taiiku Kai, featuring popular male celebrities taking on the events of Sportsman No.1 and Kinniku Banzuke.
 A fourth special aired in 2005, focusing on the achievements of women in the 2004 Summer Olympics.
 In 2011, a fifth special was produced combining the concepts of the previous installments: male celebrities would duel female professional athletes in the field of expertise such as Golf, Keirin, Swimming and Martial arts.
-It additionally featured a new variant of Attack, where a team of celebrities must hit targets in Volleyball, with a team of professional female volleyball players on defense.
+It additionally featured a new variant of Attack, where a team of celebrities had to hit targets in Volleyball, with a team of professional female volleyball players on defense.

 Following Monster9's bankruptcy, TBS immediately began looking into continuations of its series with Sportsman No.1 was rebooted as Sports Danshi Grand Prix and Sasuke rebooted as Sasuke Rising.
 TBS would merge the contents of the Kinniku Banzuke series into Taiiku Kai in order to bring it closer to its roots.
 Taiiku Kai would almost entirely focus on the panel events, with only debut course Million Spoon appearing for courses.
 With each consecutive year, increased focus on Banzuke panels events occurred.
 In addition to these events, Taiiku Kai would often feature tournaments where a professional athlete or team would take on a series of unique, custom challenges (usually called Topping Challenges) for a chance to win luxury food, donations for charity or simply for fun.